Fujifilm seeks approval for Avigan as COVID-19 treatment in Japan | Health

 Fujifilm seeks approval for Avigan as COVID-19 treatment in Japan

-Fujifilm Holdings Corp said on Friday it was seeking to have its flu drug Avigan approved in Japan as a treatment for COVID-19 - a move that comes after a late-stage study showed reduced recovery times for patients with non-severe symptoms.
+Fujifilm Holdings Corp said on Friday it was seeking approval for its flu drug Avigan as a treatment for COVID-19 in Japan, a move that comes after a late-stage study showed reduced recovery time for patients with non-severe symptoms.

-Shares in Fujifilm rose 3% on the news.
-The Nikkei newspaper last month cited https://asia.nikkei.com/Spotlight/Coronavirus/Japanese-approval-sought-for-Avigan-to-treat-COVID-19 ministry sources as saying approval could be granted within a month of the request being made.
+Shares of the company closed roughly 3% higher on the news.
+The Nikkei newspaper last month cited https://asia.nikkei.com/Spotlight/Coronavirus/Japanese-approval-sought-for-Avigan-to-treat-COVID-19 ministry sources saying approval could be granted to the drug within a month of its application.

-Avigan, known generically as favipiravir, is approved in Japan as an emergency flu medicine.
-It is the subject of at least 16 clinical trials around the world but concerns remain about the drug as it has been shown to cause birth defects in animal studies.
-The government has called on Fujifilm to triple national stockpiles of the drug.
+Japan has already approved Avigan, known generically as favipiravir, as an emergency flu medicine, which is the subject of at least 16 clinical trials around the world.
+But concerns remain, as the drug has been shown to cause birth defects in animal studies.
+Japan's government has called on Fujifilm to triple national stockpiles of the drug.
 The company said in a statement it has been working with strategic partners to meet that goal and requests by other countries to supply the drug.

 - READ MORE ON: